 - Change of control

-Each plan sets its own terms so you must refer to your document to see how your plan works.
+Each plan sets its own terms, so you must refer to your document to see how your plan works.

-For example, suppose you have a large 401(k) balance.
-When you reach age 70 ½ you will have to take required minimum distributions and this will result in extra taxable income.
-If your plan allows it you may want your deferred comp to payout in ten-year installment payments from age 60 to 70.
-When your deferred comp payout ends then your required distributions would begin.
+Map out a timeline of the future income you expect to have when you retire.
+Before you elect your NQDC payout dates, you may be able to choose the dates that are likely to occur in years when other sources of taxable income are lower.
+For instance, suppose you have a large 401(k) balance.
+When you reach age 72, you will have to take required minimum distributions, which will result in additional taxable income.
+If your plan allows it, you may want your payout in 10-year payments from age 60 to 70.
+When your NQDC payout ends, then your 401(k) payments would begin.

 Many people end up choosing their payouts as a lump sum.
 The extra income bumps them into a higher tax bracket in that calendar year, causing more tax on their income.
 If they had chosen an installment plan, they may have been able to reduce their tax liability on the payouts by between 10% and 15%.

 Even if there aren’t tax savings opportunities, a retirement income plan can show you the amount of after-tax income that will result from your chosen payout option during each year.

 Deferred comp plans come in many forms.
 One type of plan is designed to benefit top executives.
 These types of plans may be called "top-hat plans," "SERPS" (supplemental executive retirement plans), "excess benefit," or "benefit equalization plans."

 Such plans are unfunded, meaning that if the company goes into debt, the funds could be claimed by the company’s creditors.
 If you're not sure about the future of the company, that could be a reason to elect to have all deferred comp amounts be paid to you in a lump sum as soon as possible.